 Campus location: DAC 219

 Office Hours: Mon-Fri, 8:30 AM to 4:30 PM

 See the world as a D'Youville student!
 We offer study-abroad and exchange programs in 11 countries.

 Learn about the many scholarships offered for students who study abroad.

-"Living in London, taking interesting classes and traveling with friends to amazing places in Europe really changed me as a person."
+"Living in London, taking interesting classes and traveling in Europe really changed me as a person."

 Get the latest news about Study Abroad programs and learn about the student experience.